dwesterwick/SPTQuestingBots/README.md

 * **"Custom" Quests:** You can create your own quests for bots using the templates for "standard" quests.

 **PMC Spawning System:**
 At the beginning of the raid, PMC's will spawn around the map at actual EFT spawn points.
 The spawning system will try to separate spawn points as much as possible, but spawn killing is still entirely possible just like it is in live Tarkov.
 The number of initial PMC's is a random number between the min and max player count for the map (other mods can change these values).
+If you're using [Late to the Party](https://hub.sp-tarkov.com/files/file/1099-late-to-the-party/), the maximum number of PMC's will be reduced if you spawn into the map late for a Scav run.

 Only a certain (configurable) number of initial PMC's will spawn at the beginning of the raid, and the rest will spawn as the existing ones die.
 PMC's that spawn after the initial wave can spawn anywhere that is far enough from you and other bots (not just at EFT PMC spawn points).
 All initial bosses must spawn first (except for Factory) or EFT may suppress them due to the high number of bots on the map.
 The PMC difficulty is set by your raid settings in EFT.